Sylius/Sylius/docs/contributing/code/bc.rst

      * @deprecated Deprecated since version 1.X.
 Use XXX instead.
      */

-The deprecation message should indicate the version when the class/method was deprecated and how the feature was replaced (whenever possible).
+The deprecation message should indicate the version in which the class/method was deprecated and how the feature was replaced (whenever possible).

 A PHP ``\E_USER_DEPRECATED`` error must also be triggered to help people with